Strangemother/python-pris-algorithm/readme.md

 ### Possible Usages:

-+ Game key input strings (combos etc..)
+- Game input/combos
 + Parallel bit sequencing for streams
     + Capturing tiny strings in big files
-    + readling pipe data during transit for sequences
+    + reading pipe data during transit for sequences
+- Command or protocol detection
 + Ordered structure testing, such as "commands" from a socket
     + such as oauth process matching

-## Example
+## Examples

+### The Konami Code

 As an example, we define the Konami Code sequence and input it into the `Sequences` object.
 We then simulate button presses and check for sequence matches.

-The Konami Code is successfully matched when the entire sequence of buttons is pressed.
+The Konami Code is successfully matched when the entire sequence of buttons is pressed:

 ```py